dcndn4/FinTech-BC-Final-IndStudy/README.md

 []  Year End Cycle - Pay Pal 1099 form - reconcile to internal records

+[]  Review employee transit card balances, load in additional funds equal to prior quarter or more if usage warrants.

 []  Monthly Cycle - Sales Tax review of any internet purchases from small vendors - record transactions for reporting